crcardenas/lrn2github/README.txt

 ## ignore files
 # inorder to ignore a file in your git directory
-# tell git by creating an invisible file, e.g.
+# tell git by creating an invisible file in the git direcotyr
-# '.<filename>'
-# !!!! that didn't work... uhhh ?!?
-ok... comeback to this
+# e.g. use text editor like atom to create .gitignore
+# and write line by line the files to ignore